cashapp/misk/README.md

 Also, modules that are wisp*-testing will only be used in test scope in other wisp modules, never in the api/implementation scope.

+If you are refactoring code from misk into the wisp modules, you must not break any external Misk dependencies or apis.
+It is ok to deprecate items in misk to encourage eventual migration to wisp directly if desired.
+If your refactoring does not fit one of the existing wisp modules, create a new module.
+For now, it is preferred to have many small modules rather than larger conglomerate modules requiring many different dependencies.

+It should be considered that wisp will be volatile for sometime with the potential for a lot of changes, additions, etc.
+Misk apps should use wisp modules directly with caution as breaking changes might be required.